mpg/p256-m/README.md

   NIST.
 - In addition, crafted inputs are used for negative testing and to reach corner cases.
-- Two test suites are provided: one for black-box testing (using only the public API), one for white-box testing (for unit-testing internal functions, and reaching more error cases by exploiting knowledge of how the RNG is used).
+- Two test suites are provided: one for closed-box testing (using only the public API), one for open-box testing (for unit-testing internal functions, and reaching more error cases by exploiting knowledge of how the RNG is used).
-- The resulting branch coverage is maximal: black-box testing reaches all branches except four; three of them are reached by white-box testing using a rigged RNG; the last branch could only be reached by computing a discrete log on P-256...
+- The resulting branch coverage is maximal: closed-box testing reaches all branches except four; three of them are reached by open-box testing using a rigged RNG; the last branch could only be reached by computing a discrete log on P-256...
 See `coverage.sh`.
 - Testing also uses dynamic analysis: valgrind, ASan, MemSan, UBSan.